The Messy Side

 You don’t have to be polished to be powerful.

-So the next time you find yourself deep in the swirl of emotions or wondering if you’re “doing healing right,” please remember: the mess is not the end — it’s the invitation.
+So the next time you find yourself deep in the swirl of emotions or wondering if you’re “doing it right,” please remember: the mess is not the end it’s the invitation.

 To meet yourself.